chop-dbhi/dicom-anon/README.md

 ```

 # Customization
 To customize how specific fields are anonymized, supply a different spec file using --spec_file option to the script.
-The default spec file, `annexe_ext.dat` is a slight modification of the recommendations in ANNEX E of the DICOM standard.
-The `annexe.dat` file contains the recommendations from ANNEX E if you prefer to use that.
+The default spec file, `annexe_ext.dat` is a slight modification of the recommendations in [ANNEX E](ftp://medical.nema.org/medical/dicom/2011/11_15pu.pdf) of the DICOM standard.
+The `annexe.dat` file contains the recommendations from [ANNEX E](ftp://medical.nema.org/medical/dicom/2011/11_15pu.pdf) if you prefer to use that.
+The tab separated columns in the spec file correspond to the columns in the table of the [ANNEX E](ftp://medical.nema.org/medical/dicom/2011/11_15pu.pdf) document starting on page 65.

+The columns in t